 The discussion rounds at the conference are your chance to get involved and help the EPO to set its priorities for European patent information in future.

-Every conference delegate is entitled to participate in one discussion round (depending on seat availability).
-To register, please use the online form.
-We will not grant admission to people who have not registered in advance.
+Every conference delegate is entitled to participate in one discussion round.
+To register, please use the conference registration form.

 |Discussion round 1||

 Will the new ISO norm on innovation management have an impact on patent searching?